 Agreeing on your marketing budget is a fundamental aspect of your campaign set up.
 Once your budget has been confirmed, you can identity the potential platforms where this budget can be spent, as well as determining the scale of the campaign.

 If you have set yourself a target to sell €20,000 worth of vouchers, you need to be willing to invest to get this level of business.
-A general rule of thumb is to invest between 5%-10% of potential revenue, but there are a lot of factors that can influence this.
+A general rule of thumb is to invest between 5%-10% of potential revenue, but many factors can influence this.

-Using your allocated budget and keeping in mind both your target audience and offer, you need to decide which platforms you are going to use to promote your offer/campaign.
+Using your allocated budget, and keeping in mind both your target audience and offer, you need to decide which platforms you’re going to use to promote your campaign.

 - Facebook – Facebook has proven to be one of the most successful e-commerce platforms when it comes to promoting a campaign or offer to a specific audience.
 Highly relevant and targeted audiences allow campaigns to be tailored to a specific audience set.

-- Twitter – Advertising on the Twitter platform allows hotels to increase brand awareness.
-We don’t usually see a significant revenue stream through Twitter.
-However, if your campaign is unique and there is something really special to shout about, then twitter is your platform for growing your reach and awareness.
+- Twitter – Advertising Twitter will help you increase your hotel’s brand awareness.
+We don’t usually see a significant revenue stream through Twitter, however, if your campaign is unique and there’s something really special to shout about, then Twitter is your platform for growing your reach and awareness.
+More tips here!

 Paid search & Display: Google

-- Google AdWords – For most independent hoteliers, Google ad campaigns are already being used to drive both brand and generic traffic to your site.
+- Google Ads – For most independent hoteliers, Google ad campaigns are already being used to drive both brand and generic traffic to your site.

-When you are running a specific promotion, you should utilise your existing search and Display presence on Google to draw attention to your campaign.
+When you’re running a specific promotion, you should utilise your existing search and display presence on Google to draw attention to your campaign.

-Some AdWords features you can use to help promote your campaign:
+Some features you can use to help promote your campaign:

-- Highlight your promotion within your google search network adverts
+- Highlight your promotion within your Google search network ads

 - Use advert sitelinks to deep link searches directly into the your offer page

 - Use Google Remarketing on the Display network to promote your offer.
-Image adverts work best for this, so like Instagram, your offer needs to be presented using strong imagery.
-We will address this in the next step. ( What is Google Remarketing?)
+Image ads work best for this, so like Instagram, your offer needs to be presented using strong imagery

-- If your budget will stretch, display marketing can scale your reach to a much larger audience and can help to drive awareness of your promotion to a new audience.
-Your research in step 3 is very relevant here.
+- If your budget will stretch, display marketing can scale your reach to a much larger audience and can help to drive awareness of your promotion to a new audience

 - Email Marketing should be considered an integral part of any digital campaign, as it allows you to engage directly with your email database.
 Depending on the quality of your database, this channel can drive considerable revenue.
 Here are some tips on how to create an email marketing strategy that will win you more direct bookings.

-Simplicity is key when it comes to the design and your message of your e-zine communication.
+Simplicity is key when it comes to the design and message of your email communication.

-- Offer exclusive access to the campaign before general release.
+- Offer exclusive access to your offer before its general release

-Your website is the most important channel of all.
-After all, your marketing campaigns across your digital platforms direct traffic into your website, so you gotta make sure it’s in tip top shape.
+Your website is the most important channel of all!
+All your marketing campaign activity across digital platforms will be directing traffic into your website, so you gotta make sure it’s in tip top shape.